tarantool/tarantool/changelogs/unreleased/gh-7226-admin-grant-error.md

 ## bugfix/box

-* Fixed internal error on granting rights to admin user.
-Now granting still fail but for proper reason and proper error message like "right is already granted" (gh-7226).
+* Fixed an incorrect error message on granting privileges to the `admin` user.
+  Such attempts now fail with proper error messages such as "User 'admin' already has read access on universe" (gh-7226).